domabyte/Framecrypt/README.md

 ## Fetching a video
-  1. Follow steps 1-3 from the "Encoding a File" section.

-  2. Select "To list the uploading videos of your channel" (Option 4) from the menu.
+  1. Select "To list the uploading videos of your channel" (Option 4) from the menu.

-  3. You will see all the videos that you have uploaded from the authorised channel with videoID.
+  2. You will see all the videos that you have uploaded from the authorised channel with videoID.

     [NOTES]:
-    - If installing requirements.txt leads to any error then please try this script into linux environment and install manually.
+    - If installing ```installation.sh``` leads to any error then please try this script into linux environment and install manually.
     - Downloading back your youtube videos into lower quality can corrupt the file.
-So please download videos into 720p format.
+So please download videos into ```720p format```.
                                                                                              ~Dikshit singh